wasedatakeuchilab/DL-SCDC/README.md

 # Deep Learning Solution to the SCDC Problem <!-- omit in toc -->

+:warning: This repository will be rebased in a few weeks.
+Do NOT fork me.

 This repogitory provides a deep learning solution to [the SCDC problem](#Problem).

 1. A sequential neural network was traind with a dataset of decay curves.